gpw13/whoville/README.md

 Installation
 ------------

-You can install whotilities from Github with:
+You can install whoville from Github with:

-    devtools::install_github("caldwellst/whotilities")
+    devtools::install_github("caldwellst/whoville")

 Usage
 -----